Community Advisory Committee

 Parents, Educators, and Agencies working together to share information and build a strong future

-"Optimizing the educational outcomes of students with special needs in the SW SELPA by representing the voices of families in the region."
+"Optimizing the educational outcomes of students with special needs in the Southwest SELPA by representing the voices of families in the region."

-All families with children in special education in one of the 12 school districts, charter schools or Los Angeles County Office of Education programs in the Southwest SELPA are invited to attend Community Advisory Committee (CAC) meetings to learn more about current and important issues in special education.
+All families with children in special education in one of the 12 school districts and 16 charter schools in the Southwest SELPA are invited to attend Community Advisory Committee (CAC) meetings to learn more about current and important issues in special education.

 The CAC meetings provide families with the opportunity to: